Overcoming Homesickness in Thailand as an English Teacher

 The Thai people in your city are a fountain of knowledge that will be irreplaceably helpful to you in navigating your new world.
 So, accept every invite for drinks or food in your first few weeks.

-Try to learn some basic phrases; no doubt you will pronounce them wrong, but Thai people are very forgiving and appreciate your effort to pick up the language.
+Try to learn some basic phrases; you will no doubt pronounce them wrong, but Thai people are very forgiving and appreciate your effort to pick up the language.
 Thai people admire you if you engage properly in the culture (using the "Wai" greeting, dressing appropriately, bringing food into the staff room at school, etc.).

 It can feel awkward to start talking to Thai people when you don't know the language well, but give it a go.
 It can only ever be a positive thing.
 Like confiding in your friend, it doesn't feel so scary once you've begun.